appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 Although you can run export multiple times with different project names, you can run only one of them as an Appcircle server instance.

 With default installation steps, reserved ports are the same for all exports.
-For this reason, when you run `docker compose up -d` first instance will reserve open ports to itself.
-And later `docker compose up -d` commands for other projects will get errors like "port is already allocated".
+For this reason, when you run `./ac-self-hosted.sh -n spacetech up` first instance will reserve open ports to itself.
+And later `./ac-self-hosted.sh -n spacetech up` commands for other projects will get errors like "port is already allocated".

 :::